jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 ## Adding some snippets

-Another interesting feature is the possibility to use pre-configured snippets, and to add your custom ones.
+Another interesting feature is the possibility to use pre-configured snippets.
 Let's take an example.

 Imagine you want to create a new method in PHP.
 Simply write `fun`, and press Tab.
-It will replace your three single letters word `fun` by the whole following:
+Sublime Text will show you:

 ```` php
 public function FunctionName($value='')